Gustacro/AutoGIS_2019/docs/index.md

 	- `output = "path_to_directory/map_name.html"`
 	- `m.save(output)`

-Click the link to see the interactives map : [Employment Rate in Finland 2013](https://github.com/Gustacro/AutoGIS_2019/blob/master/docs/cluster_landmarks_Denver.html)
+Click the link to see the interactives map : [Population and landmarks in Colorado, USA](https://gustacro.github.io/AutoGIS_2019/cluster_landmarks_Denver.html)

 ### Support or Contact